Join us at Rocky Cinemas on the second Wednesday of the month from September to April to watch some of the best independent films.

 Showcase Cinema is a member of Film Circuit, the Toronto International Film Festival's national film outreach programme, engaging domestic grassroots networks and strong community partnerships to bring the best of Canadian and world cinema to communities across the country.

 We've screened Canadian films such as Brooklyn, Mean Dreams, The Steps, and Maudie.
 As well, Showcase Cinema has screened a diverse mix of engaging international films, including Moonlight, The Dressmaker, The Glass Castle, and Film Stars Don't Die in Liverpool.
 Showcase Cinema provides film-goers an opportunity to see films that may not otherwise be available in Rocky Mountain House.

 Film selection packages are distributed twice a year, (late Summer for the four September - December films, and again at the end of the year for the four January - April films).
-Committee members can review the list of available films and cast their votes for which ones they would like to see.
+Community members can review the list of available films and cast their votes for which ones they would like to see.